On January 26, 2015, U.S. Department of Health and Human Services (HHS) Secretary Sylvia Burwell made the following announcement:

-“Today, for the first time, we are setting clear goals – and establishing a clear timeline --for moving from volume to value in Medicare payments.
+“Today, for the first time, we are setting clear goals — and establishing a clear timeline — for moving from volume to value in Medicare payments.
 We will use benchmarks and metrics to measure our progress; and hold ourselves accountable for reaching our goals.
-Our first goal is for 30% of all Medicare provider payments to be in alternative payment models that are tied to how well providers care for their patients, instead of how much care they provide – and to do it by 2016.
-Our goal would then be to get to 50% by 2018.
-Our second goal is for virtually all Medicare fee-for-service payments to be tied to quality and value; at least 85% in 2016 and 90% in 2018.
-“1
+Our first goal is for 30 percent of all Medicare provider payments to be in alternative payment models that are tied to how well providers care for their patients, instead of how much care they provide — and to do it by 2016.
+Our goal would then be to get to 50 percent by 2018.
+Our second goal is for virtually all Medicare fee-for-service payments to be tied to quality and value; at least 85 percent in 2016 and 90 percent in 2018."1

 The announcement follows a multi-year effort by Centers for Medicare and Medicaid Services (CMS) at incremental payment reform, as well as pilot testing.
-In 2014, Medicare accounted for 20.4% of national healthcare expenditures ($3,057 billion) and 26.3% of hospital spending ($959.9 billion).2
+In 2014, Medicare accounted for 20.4 percent of national healthcare expenditures ($3,057 billion) and 26.3% of hospital spending ($959.9 billion).2

 In this article, we review the convergent impact of ongoing drivers of change — federal and state government, CMS, the Health Information Technology for Economic and Clinical Health (HITECH) Act, managed care, employers and employees — that will coincide with an acceleration of CMS payment reform to impact providers, especially hospitals and health systems.

 Accelerated payment reform driven by aging demographics, a forecast rise in expenditures and “crowding out” of healthcare spending by other federal and state obligations